Illinois Bill of Sale Forms (5)

 RTF

-An Illinois bill of sale form outlines the purchase details of how a buyer acquired personal property from a seller.
-This transaction can occur through a private seller or dealership.
-The buyer and seller may need to include additional forms depending on the item.
-For example, brand new cars require a manufacturer’s statement of origin (MSO).
-On the other hand, used cars often need a vehicle identification number (VIN) inspection and an odometer reading.
+An Illinois bill of sale form delineates the details of a transaction in which a buyer acquires personal property from a seller, whether through a private seller or a dealership.
+Additional documents may be necessary depending on the item.
+For instance, new cars require a manufacturer’s statement of origin (MSO), while used cars often need a vehicle identification number (VIN) inspection and an odometer reading.

 Summary